mohjak/sc-dof/.qoder/repowiki/en/content/Component Architecture/Core Section Components/Why Section.md

 - Syrian flag colors divider: A horizontal strip composed of three color blocks representing green, white, and black.

 Responsive behavior:
-- Vertical height: min-h-[60vh] ensures a minimum height on small screens; py-16 on small screens and py-24 on medium screens increases vertical spacing.
+- Vertical height: min-h-[80vh] ensures a minimum height on small screens; py-20 on small screens and py-32 on medium screens increases vertical spacing.
+The height was increased from 60vh to 80vh to improve background image visibility and section prominence.
 - Typography: Text scales from text-3xl to text-5xl for headings and from text-xl to text-2xl for paragraphs.
 - Container and divider: Max width and auto margins keep content readable; divider constrained to a max width and horizontally centered.